ellaverak/django-openid/README.md

 LOGOUT_REDIRECT_URL = 'https://login-test.it.helsinki.fi/idp/profile/Logout'
 ```

 Defines the logout url as the University of Helsinki logout url.
+When the logout url is defined in the setting it doesn't need to have it's own function in views.py.
+However ```path("accounts/", include("django.contrib.auth.urls"))``` needs to be added to [urls.py](https://github.com/ellaverak/django-openid/blob/main/project/openid/urls.py)

 ```
 AUTHLIB_OAUTH_CLIENTS = {